coin-or/CyLP/README.rst

 Numpy does need to be installed prior to installing CyLP, even though it is listed as a dependency in the `setup.py` file.

 You will also need to install binaries for Cbc.
-The version should be 2.10 or earlier.
+The version should be 2.10 or earlier (current master branch of Cbc will not work with this version of CyLP).
 You can install Cbc by either by installing with a package manager, by downloading pre-built binaries, or by building yourself from source using `coinbrew <https://github.com/coin-or/coinbrew>`_.